A ghostly tale of a tragic love

 Suddenly, she appeared.
 I could see her in the water below me with her arms upraised, calling in a hypnotic voice for me to return to her.
 She was beautiful once again--so very beautiful.
 I listened intently to her melancholy song, and the memories of our long ago love came flooding back to me, smothering my senses as if they were pinned and caught drowning beneath the waves.

-It was I the repenting priest had been talking about.
-He was her father, and I was the young man who had jumped from the cliffs those many years ago.
+Then it all came rushing back to me.
+I was the young man the repenting priest had been talking about.
+He was her father, and it was I who had jumped from the cliffs those many years ago.

-Below me, she continued to sing.
+Below me, my love continued to sing.
 The melody played over and over in my mind, across the labyrinth of the sea’s brave crash of breakers and the fresh tang of salt.
 I found myself singing with her, mouthing the words.

 “The endless tides cast all my burdens to the shore,